abdxllxh/WIaaS-Asia/README.md

 **Weather Intelligence as a Service (WIaaS)** is a next-generation climate intelligence platform that transforms deterministic weather forecasts into explainable, AI-driven mitigation strategies.

-Unlike traditional weather dashboards, WIaaS combines **Google GraphCast**, **physics-constrained simulation**, **FastAPI**, **n8n workflow automation**, and a **collaborative multi-agent AI swarm** to analyze complex climate events and generate actionable recommendations for governments, emergency responders, utility providers, and agricultural stakeholders.
+Unlike traditional weather dashboards, WIaaS combines **real-time weather data**, **physics-constrained simulation**, **FastAPI**, **n8n workflow automation**, and a **collaborative multi-agent AI swarm** to analyze complex climate events and generate actionable recommendations for governments, emergency responders, utility providers, and agricultural stakeholders.

 The platform emphasizes **physics-grounded reasoning**, ensuring that every recommendation is evaluated against real-world environmental constraints rather than relying solely on generative AI predictions.